NixOS/nix.dev/source/guides/recipes/wiki-js.md

 [Wiki.js](https://js.wiki/) is a modern, open-source wiki engine running on Node.js and written in JavaScript.
 It offers a sleek and user-friendly platform for managing and sharing knowledge.

-To quickly set up an instance of Wiki.js on your local NixOS machine, a database service is required, and optionnaly a reverse proxy for HTTPS URLs.
+To quickly set up an instance of Wiki.js on your local NixOS machine, a database service is required, and optionally a reverse proxy for HTTPS URLs.

 Below is a streamlined and ready-to-use recipe to spawn this service on your server: